 Blogging takes a lot of time.
 No joke, it could take literally endless hours if I didn’t cut it off somewhere.
 I wanted to continue to accomplish more and knock out more blogging work, but I didn’t want to have to do it at the expense of my personal life.
-And the 8-9 hours I spend at my full-time job every day are pretty much non-negotiable, meaning something had to give with blogging.
+And the 9 or so hours I spend at my full-time job every day are pretty much non-negotiable, meaning something had to give with blogging.
 Learning to simplify my blogging process was just what I needed to relieve some of the stress, free up more time, and get more done.

 For my blog images, I use Canva for Work to create templates that I can re-use again and again.
 This allows me to create my pinnable image for each blog post in less than five minutes!
 I also use templates and systems when writing my blog post in that every single blog post follows the same format, and I use the same process to write them.